I’ve put together a list of 4 of the best affordable toaster ovens for college students below. Each one’s a great choice and only $50 or less!

 Toaster ovens are a smaller version of conventional large ovens and use an oven rack for cooking just like they do.
 Unlike their larger counterparts, however, they’re much more efficient – not just in cost, but also by providing faster cooking and lower energy use.
 Despite being small, many offer some great convenience features.
 Don’t let the name fool you – “Toaster” ovens can do a lot more!

-A toaster oven is a small cooling appliance which uses electrical heating elements to cook food by heating air inside a sealed baking container.
+A toaster oven is a small cooling appliance that uses electrical heating elements to cook food by heating air inside a sealed baking container.

 Most (but not all) of today’s popular toaster ovens are in fact convection ovens.
 Convection ovens are an enhanced version of traditional cooking ovens of the past.